-Rule 9006-1 TIME FOR SERVICE AND FILING OF MOTIONS AND ANSWERING PAPERS - Amended [August 1, 2013]
+Rule 9006-1.
+TIME FOR SERVICE AND FILING OF MOTIONS AND ANSWERING PAPERS

-(a) Discovery-Related Motions.
-Unless the Court orders otherwise, all motion papers under Bankruptcy Rules 7026 through 7037 shall be served at least seven (7) days before the return date.
-Where such service is made, any answering papers shall be served so as to ensure actual receipt not later than three (3) days before the return date.

-(b) All Other Motions.
-Except as otherwise ordered by the Court, or required by the Bankruptcy Rules, all other motion papers shall be served at least fourteen (14) days before the return date.
-Where service is made at least fourteen (14) days before the return date, any answering papers shall be served so as to ensure actual receipt not later than seven (7) days before the return date, unless the Court orders otherwise.
+- (a) Discovery-Related Motions.
+Unless the Court orders otherwise, all motion papers under Bankruptcy Rules 7026 through 7037 shall be served at least seven days before the return date.
+Where such service is made, any answering papers shall be served so as to ensure actual receipt not later than three days before the return date. - (b) All Other Motions.
+Unless Except as otherwise ordered by the Court orders otherwise or required by the Bankruptcy Rules, all other motion papers shall be served at least 14 days before the return date.
+Where such service is made at least 14 days before the return date, any answering papers shall be served so as to ensure actual receipt not later than seven days before the return date, unless the Court orders otherwise.